soyrochus/pengu/README.md

 ## 🚀 What Pengu does

-- Runs **Ubuntu 24.04** in a container (Podman or Docker)
+- Runs **Ubuntu 24.04** in a container (Podman or Docker; other Linux distros possible)
 - Mounts your project folder at `/workspace`
 - Keeps a **persistent Linux home directory** per project/profile
 - Lets you install anything (`apt`, `pip`, `uv`, language toolchains)
 - Works identically across macOS, Linux, and Windows
-- By changing or using your own "Pengufile" (Dockerfile) you can use any other Linux, software installacion or system configurtaion to suite your use case
+- By changing or using your own "Pengufile" (Dockerfile) you can use any other Linux, software installation or system configurtaion to suite your use case

 In short:
 > Pengu gives you a clean, repeatable Linux workstation for every project.